hoytech/quadrable/README.md

 ![](docs/strands1.svg)

 Quadrable's proof structure uses a concept of "strands".
 I'm not sure if this is the best way to formulate it, but it seems to result in fairly compact proofs.
-Furthermore, these proofs can be processed with a single pass over the proof data in resource-constrained environments such as smart contracts).
+Furthermore, these proofs can be processed with a single pass over the proof data in resource-constrained environments such as smart contracts.
 After processing a proof, you end up with a ready-to-use partial-tree.

 Each strand is related to a record whose value (or non-inclusion) is to be proven.
 Note that in some cases there will be fewer strands than records requested to be proven.
 This can happen when a witness reveals an empty sub-tree that is sufficient for satisfying a requested non-inclusion proof.